-No player born in 2003 or later shall smoke on the course during a Round.
+No player U18 born in (current year -18) or later shall smoke on the course during a Round.

 First breach:General Penalty.Second breach:Disqualification (Committee decision).
 Additionally, other sanctions, such as a suspension for the next competition or competitions, may be imposed.
 The facts will be reported to the RBGF.